Rental jargon buster: Simplified terms for tenants

 An Energy Performance Certificate (EPC) shows the energy efficiency and carbon emissions of a property and gives an indication of the fuel bills.
 It is displayed as two graphs – the energy efficiency and environmental impact of the property.
 Each is graded from A (the best) to G (the worst).
 Landlords are required to supply tenants with an EPC for the property being let.

 Being removed from a property by a bailiff after the serving of a possession order issued by the courts.
 A sanction usually invoked only when tenants are in serious and/or repeated breach of their tenancy agreement.

 Items usually provided in a letting which may include curtains, carpets, blinds, light fittings, kitchen units and appliances.
 In some cases, furniture may also be included.
 It is advisable to check exactly what fixtures and fittings come with a property and not assume, for example, that furniture will automatically be provided, but many properties are let unfurnished.

 Gas safety record

 A certificate that states all gas appliances, pipework and flues are safe.
-It is a legal requirement for all landlords and must be provided every year by a CORGI registered engineer after a safety check.
+It is a legal requirement for all landlords and must be provided every year by a Gas Safe Register engineer after a safety check.